 BLACK SHEEP is now nominated for an OSCAR at the 91st Academy Awards (2019).

 The film is online on The Guardian website and can be viewed at: http://theguardian.com/black-sheep

 Michael has recently teamed up with FALIRO HOUSE Productions (The Lobster, Only Lovers Left Alive) to shoot their first post-horror film ISKIOMA.
 A horror film set in a remote Greek village based on local supernatural folklore - Directed by Kostas Gerampinis and written by Demosthenis Papamarkos

 His two last films, OKSIJAN (Emmy award winning dir.
 Edward Watts) and BLACK SHEEP (dir.
 Ed Perkins, prod.
 Simon Chinn) are currently doing the rounds at international film festival circuit.

-Honorary guest at the Greek Society of Cinematographers’ (GSC) annual event, where he was on stage to speak about his work on STUTTERER.
-The full speech can be viewed here.
+Honorary guest at the Greek Society of Cinematographers’ (GSC) where Michael was on stage to speak about his work on STUTTERER.
+Link: here (though you need to know Greek!)

 His TED Talk in Athens titled ‘The Art of Saying Yes’ can be viewed here.